 Automatic or Manual Cash-Flow Management (CFM)

-CFM stands for Cash Flow Management, and it's controlled by that blue dot on the left-hand side of the screen that you can move up or down the client's timeline.
+CFM stands for Cash Flow Management, and it's controlled by that blue dot on the left-hand side of the Planning page that you can move up or down the client's timeline.
 Once you understand the cash flow in Snap Projections, everything else will fall into place.
 In this article, we will discuss the 2 types of cash flow management; automatic and manual, how to change from one to another, and why you might want to do that.

 Prefer to watch a short video on this topic?
 Please click here: (VIDEO) The 2 modes of Cash Flow Management (7 min)